 - Obtaining doctors’ opinions as to your limitations due to your medical condition(s);

 - Understanding the requirements of your policy, and helping you gather the documents necessary to satisfy your “proof of loss”;

 - Documenting your claim file in the manner that offers the best chance of approval;

 - Filing your disability appeal within the allotted time frame.

-With over a decade of experience in handling insurance claims, our Hartford disability appeal attorney has the knowledge and skill needed to help you obtain or hold onto the benefits you deserve under your long term disability plan with the Hartford.
+With over a decade of experience in handling insurance claims, our Hartford disability appeal attorneys have the knowledge and skill needed to help you obtain or hold onto the benefits you deserve under your long term disability plan with Hartford.

 The Hartford Disability Appeal Process